BOBBIN RAMSEY, DIRECTOR

 Here's a little bit about what I've done:

 I have spent the last decade building a career surrounding devised work and new plays, as well as urgent productions of classics.
-Recent work includes a workshop of BRKN by Abigail Onwunali at Ensemble Studio Theater and ENRON by Lucy Prebble at the Atlantic Acting School.
-Other productions include: Fucking A by Suzan-Lori Parks, Macbeth, and a workshop of Wake by Stefani Kuo, and the world premiere production of Cactus Queen by Doug Robinson (Yale School of Drama); Arlington by Enda Walsh, Udo by Abigail Onwunali and Nomé SiDone, a devised piece titled The Betrayal Project (Yale Cabaret); the world premiere of Susan Soon-He Stanton's The Things Are Against Us, Clare Barron’s Dance Nation; Jennifer Haley’s The Nether; Alice Birch’s Revolt.
+Recent work includes SHREW an original adaptation of Shakespeare’s The Taming of the Shrew (Union Arts Center), BRKN by Abigail C. Onwunali (Ensemble Studio Theater), Enron by Lucy Prebble (Atlantic Acting School) and Doug Robinson’s Cactus Queen (Yale School of Drama).
+Before moving East for graduate school, I directed almost twenty productions in Seattle, including the world premiere of Susan Soon-He Stanton’s The Things are Against Us, Clare Barron’s Dance Nation; Alice Birch’s Revolt.
 She Said.
 Revolt Again.
-(Washington Ensemble Theater); Martin Crimp's Attempts on her Life and BrechtFest, an original mash-up of Brecht plays served over a 3-course brunch (The Horse in Motion); and a site-specific Waiting for Godot performed on a Seattle pier (Arts on the Waterfront).
+(Washington Ensemble Theater); Brendan Pelsue’s Wellesley Girl, BrechtFest, an original mash-up of Brecht plays served over a 3-course brunch (The Horse in Motion); and a site-specific Waiting for Godot performed on a Seattle pier (Arts on the Waterfront).
+I have directed readings and workshops with New York Theater Workshop, Oregon Shakespeare Festival, Cleveland Play House, Union Arts Center, the Lark, and ACT, among others.

-As a teaching artist, I have taught and directed plays at the Atlantic Acting School, Yale College, Cornish College of the Arts, and the University of Washington.
+I am currently on faculty with the Playwriting department at the David Geffen School of Drama at Yale.
+Additional academic work includes teaching and directing at the Atlantic Acting School, Yale College, Cornish College of the Arts, and the University of Washington.
 I was the Associate Artistic Director with the Washington Ensemble Theatre and a founding Artistic Director of a site-specific and experimental theatre company, The Horse in Motion.
-I am an alumna of the Oregon Shakespeare Festival FAIR Fellowship and the SDCF Observership Program, a winner of a Seattle Times Footlight Award, and the recipient of the Donal Harrington Memorial Award in Directing.
+I am an alumna of the Oregon Shakespeare Festival FAIR Fellowship, the Shakespeare & Company Women of Will Fellowship, and the SDCF Observership Program, a winner of a Seattle Times Footlight Award, and the recipient of the Donal Harrington Memorial Award in Directing.
 I have been a finalist for the following: Soho Rep Writer/Director Lab, WP Theater Writer/Director Lab, New Georges Jam.
 MFA: David Geffen School of Drama at Yale.
 SDC Associate Member.

 • Home